Valpal84/datafun-04-notebooks/README.md

 ## Sync to GitHub

 If things still work - sync the code back up to GitHub where it's safe.

-1. On the VS Code side panel, click the source control icon (look for a blue bubble with an number in it).
-1. Hint: Mouse over the icons to see their names.
-1. Important!
-Above the Commit button, it will say "Message".
-1. You MUST include a commit message.
-1. In the commit message input box, type "first TODO".
-1. Click the down arrow on the blue "Commit" button to "Commit and Push" to your GitHub repo.

-Verify: Open a browser to your GitHub repo and verify the files have appeared.
-In addition to the original files, you should have one or more new files.
-If not, return to VS Code and edit/execute files as needed.
-Then commit and push again.

-Common Issue: If your computer hangs because you forgot the commit message, just enter your message in the top line of the file it shows in the editor.
-Then click the checkmark in the upper right to close that file and save your commit message.
-"Sync your changes" to push to GitHub.

 ---

 ## Update README.md